lzfelix/evolving-ncrf/README.md

 ### 4. Finding the Cyclical Learning Rates minima points

-The next steps use the scripts in `experiments/find_candidates/`, which find the points where the model achieved the lowest validation loss during training for each learning rate annealing cycle.
+The next steps uses the scripts in `experiments/find_candidates/`, which find the points where the model achieved the lowest validation loss during training for each learning rate annealing cycle.
 This can be achieved with  `python find_val_minima.py [training_logs.txt]`, where the log file is the one generated in the previous step (`softmax_partials_dsC.txt`, in this case).

 Running this script will display in the stdout a list of model names and the epochs in which it has achieved the lowest validation loss during each learning rate annealing cycle.
 A few of these lines (i.e. candidates) must be copied (in our experiments we used three of them) and pasted in the `experiments/specs.json` file using the template below (the remaining fields in this file are going to be filled in the following steps):